brandur/sorg/content/fragments/city-that-tried-to-buy-itself.md

----
-title: The city that tried to buy itself
-published_at: 2017-09-11T05:19:56Z
++++
-hook: Thoughts on governments protecting tenants by buying buildings and raging against the law of supply and demand.
+hook = "Thoughts on governments protecting tenants by buying buildings and raging against the law of supply and demand." published_at = 2017-09-11T05:19:56Z title = "The city that tried to buy itself"
----
++++

 Berlin [recently announced that it was blocking the sale of a Friedrichshain-Kreuzberg tenement][buy] and instead